snapshot-labs/snapshot/src/plugins/README.md

 # Plugins

 Plugins in Snapshot extend proposal functionality, like visualizing results in a chart or on-chain setteling.
-In essence, a plugin can add additional, custom data to a proposal, which can be used when rendering it.
+In essence, a plugin can add additional, custom data to a proposal, which can be used when rendering it or processing the results.

 # Plugin development